Gehyra pulingka

 Gehyra pulingka (occasionally referred to as the rock-dwelling dtella, and more rarely the Umuwa spotted dtella) is a species of gecko endemic to Australia.
 It occurs in north-west South Australia, the mid Northern Territory, and Western Australia to the eastern Rawlinson Ranges.
 It is described as being generally dark-skinned with a pattern of light and dark markings over its body; however, light-skinned variants with similar patterns have been found.

 Etymology

-The species name comes from the Pitjantjatjara language, from the words puli, meaning 'rock' or 'hill', and the suffix of ngka, meaning 'of', or 'pertaining to'.
+The species name comes from the Pitjantjatjara language, from the words puli, meaning 'rock' or 'rocky hill', and the suffix of ngka, meaning 'of', or 'pertaining to'.